-a breakthrough in molecular structure determination
+A breakthrough in molecular structure analysis

 Conventional X-ray crystallography is the method of choice to determine molecular structures completely and with absolute certainty.
-However, it typically requires at least a few milligrams of analyte to produce a perfect crystal, which can sometimes be very difficult.
+However, it typically requires at least a few milligrams of analyte to produce a perfect crystal, which can sometimes be very difficult and labor-intensive.
 Crystalline sponge technology, invented by Professor Makoto Fujita at Tokyo University, makes X-ray crystallography applicable to much smaller amounts of analyte, which need not be crystallized directly.

-This is achieved by using an ‘instant crystal’, which serves as a substrate - a pre-crystallized matrix - for the sample, which can be applied in extremely low amounts.
+The acceleration of the analysis process is achieved by using an ‘instant crystal’, which serves as a substrate - a pre-crystallized matrix - for the sample.
+The molecules to be analyzed can be applied to this matrix in extremely low amounts.
 The result: determining the absolute chemical structure of natural substances or impurities becomes much easier and faster.